Zsuark/angular-tdd-demo/README.md

 > Three Laws of TDD.
 >
->     You must write a failing test before you write any production code.
+>     1. You must write a failing test before you write any production code.
->     You must not write more of a test than is sufficient to fail, or fail to compile.
+>     2. You must not write more of a test than is sufficient to fail, or fail to compile.
->     You must not write more production code than is sufficient to make the currently failing test pass.
+>     3. You must not write more production code than is sufficient to make the currently failing test pass.

  - [The Cycles of TDD](https://blog.cleancoder.com/uncle-bob/2014/12/17/TheCyclesOfTDD.html) by Robert C. Martin (Uncle Bob) on [The Clean Code Blog](https://blog.cleancoder.com/)

+ Also see:
  - [Test-Driven Development](https://martinfowler.com/bliki/TestDrivenDevelopment.html) by Martin Fowler
  - [The The Laws of TDD](https://www.youtube.com/watch?v=AoIfc5NwRks) by Uncle Bob on YouTube.